-- Establish a good relationship with your them.
-Be able to go to them with any question you may have.
+- Establish a good relationship with them.
+Be able to go to them with any questions you may have.
 NO question is a bad or dumb question

 - MAKE SURE your show pig(s) have been dewormed and vaccinated for the following BY the date of purchase: Bordetella, Mycoplasma, & Circovirus.

 - Ask for the date the pig was last de-wormed, keep accurate records, and establish a MONTHLY routine for de-worming.
 Safe-Guard pellet or Sunglo Clean Out are the best options.
 On DIRT GIVE 1 PALM FULL, once a day for 7 days & do it ONCE A MONTH.
 ON CONCRETE GIVE 1 PALM FULL, once a day for 5 DAYS & do it ONCE A MONTH.
 Increase dosage slightly as they get heavier.
 Safeguard has NO WITHDRAWAL PERIOD, so therefore you may worm your pigs during the month of February.
 Pigs look their best and consume better when they’re healthy!

 - YES, ivermectin (overmix) can be given to pigs, however, it only really cures lice and mites on their skin, not gastrointestinal worms, or lungworms.
 When you notice lice/mites give them a shot of the correct dosage behind the ear (1cc per 75 pounds), then 10 days later administer another so that it will kill any eggs that the adults may have left behind.
 DO NOT GIVE AN INJECTION IN ANY MUSCLE THAT WILL BE A CUT OF MEAT.